 Biosecurity risks can reach Australia through the movement of people and goods by sea and air, through traditional trade between PNG and Torres Strait, and by natural pathways such as wind, tide and animal migration.
 Some serious pests and diseases are being managed in Torres Strait that have not reached the Australian mainland.

 Investing in stronger, smarter biosecurity responses

-In recognition of the heightened need for an integrated biosecurity response, the Australian Government has allocated $200 million to strengthen biosecurity surveillance and analysis under the Agricultural Competitiveness White Paper.
-In conjunction with the Developing Northern Australia White Paper PDF [14.8 MB, 200 pages] more than $60 million is being invested in designing, implementing and promoting collaborative biosecurity surveillance capability, practices and technologies.
+In recognition of the heightened need for an integrated biosecurity response, recent Australian Government investments have focused on strengthening biosecurity surveillance and analysis, designing, implementing and promoting collaborative biosecurity surveillance capability, practices and technologies.